matteo14c/HaploCoV/README.md

 2. areaFile: a file that assigns countries to geographic areas.
 No updates are required
 3. linDefMut: contains defining mutations for every Pango Lineage.
 Updated on a weekly basis (every Wednesday).
 The most recent copy is  downloaded by assign.pl at every execution.

-While all the tools in HaploCoV that use these file, will attempt to download the most recent version directly from this github repository, users are kindly asked to double check that all the configuration files are in place before executing their analyses
+While all the tools in HaploCoV that use these file will attempt to download the most recent version directly from this github repository, users are kindly asked to double check that all the configuration files are in place before executing their analyses.

 ### #3 Have a working installation of Perl and mummer

 HaploCoV is written in the Perl programming language.
 Hence you will need Perl to run it.
 Perl should be already installed by default on any unix and Mac OSX system.
 Please see here [link](https://www.perl.org/get.html) for instruction on how to install Perl

 Please follow this [link](https://sourceforge.net/projects/mummer/files/ "Mummer Download") for detailed instruction on how to install and run Mummer.
-A detailed manual can also be found in CorGAT's main documentation at [readthedocs](https://corgat.readthedocs.io/en/latest/prerequisites.html "Install Mummer").
+A detailed manual can also be found in CorGAT main documentation at [readthedocs](https://corgat.readthedocs.io/en/latest/prerequisites.html "Install Mummer").

 <hr>
 ## Running HaploCoV

 This software package is composed of **6(*+2*)** very simple scripts.
 Prerequisites are stated above.

 ## Input files